manoelcampos/manoelcampos/README.md

 I am a natural mentor, skilled at guiding others, reviewing code, and fostering team efficiency through automation and best practices.
 I am passionate about writing code that is not only correct but also clean, testable, and maintainable, reducing technical debt and empowering teams to move faster.

-I am actively seeking a remote Senior Software Engineer or Software Architect role with a US-based company where I can apply my technical leadership and expertise.

 ## Skills
 ### Core Java & JVM